 What is Exorcism?

-There are several types of exorcism in the Roman Catholic Church:
+There are several types of exorcism in the spiritual practice of the Roman Catholic Church:

-- Simple exorcism - blessing a place or thing to rid it of evil influence
+- Simple exorcism: blessing a place or thing to rid it of demonic influence

 A "real exorcism" is what most of us think of when we think of exorcism.
-In this case, the priest-exorcist is dealing with a human being who is possessed by the devil -- the devil is inhabiting this person's body.
-The Hollywood version of a real exorcism looks something like this:
+In this case, the priest-exorcist is dealing with a human being who is possessed by the devil — the devil is inhabiting this person's body.

 According to the Church, telltale signs of demonic possession include [ref]: